moebiussurfing/ofxWindowApp/README.md

 * window position (x, y)
 * window size (w, h)
 * window mode (window/full screen)
-* app target fps settings, real current framerate and vsync state
+* app target fps settings, real current framerate, and vsync state
 * "trigs alert" and shows a performance bar when fps drops under the expected frame rate

+This openFrameworks addon debugs, stores and recalls the basic app window state/settings.

-When you use the addon for first time into a project and no json file is present, you need to set the initial settings:
+When you use the addon for the first time into a project and no JSON file is present, you need to set the initial settings:

 ```
 windowApp.setSettingsFps(30);